-The applicant seeks approval of a conditional use permit (CUP) to allow their 3,329 sq. ft. single-family dwelling containing 5 bedrooms and 3 bathrooms to be used as a short-term rental for a maximum of 8 transient guests up to 210 nights annually.
-The owner has chosen to not rent a bedroom and bathroom making this application for 4 bedrooms and 2 bathrooms.
-The home is located within an R-1 (Onefamily Dwelling) district and is not the applicant's primary residence.
+The applicant seeks approval of a conditional use permit (CUP) to allow their 1,689 sq. ft. single-family dwelling containing 3 bedrooms and 2 bathrooms to be used as a short-term rental for a maximum of 8 transient guests up to 210 nights annually.
+The home is located within an R-1 (One-family Dwelling) district and is not the applicant's primary residence.

-A site-specific evaluation of the property found that the home has an attached 2-car garage and the existing driveway serving the property has sufficient on-site/off-street capacity to support 4 UDC-compliant parking spaces outside the public right of way.
+A site-specific evaluation of the property found that the home has an attached 2-car garage and the existing driveway serving the property has sufficient on-site/off-street capacity to support 2 UDC-compliant parking spaces outside of the public right of way.
+Based on this finding, should approval of the requested CUP be considered, it will be necessary to recommend a "condition of approval" that ensures both parking spaces within the 2-car garage are made available at all times the dwelling is in use as an STR.
+Such a condition is necessary to ensure compliance with the minimum parking standards of Sec.
+29-3.3(vv)(1)(ii)(B)(2) and the desired transient guest occupancy.
 Given the number of desired guests, a minimum of 4 UDC-compliant on-site/off-street parking spaces must be provided.
-Compliance with the minimum parking standards of Sec.
-29-3.3(vv)(1)(ii)(B)(2) is met given the desired transient guest occupancy.
+Any condition of approval is subject to final approval by the City Council.

-A review of available code violation records associated with this property has identified two violations.
-In March 2021, there was a residential solid waste violation which has since been resolved.
-There is also an Illegal Rental case opened December of 2024 that is on hold.
-The description of the case indicates that the inquiry of illegal renting is due to not going through the STR compliance process.
-In 2024, the property was occupied for 0 nights.
+A review of available code violation records associated with this property has not identified any violations.
+The property has operated as a short-term rental since 2023 to the present.
+In 2024, the property was occupied for 198 nights.
 Pursuant to Sec.
 29-3.3(vv)(2)(i) of the UDC, full compliance with the adopted short-term rental regulations was delayed until June 1, 2025.
 As such, the operation of an STR until June 1, 2025, is permissible without a license.
 Approval of this request would ensure the current STR is compliant before the June 1, 2025 licensure deadline.
 The applicant must fully comply with the City's regulatory standards (i.e. obtain their STR Certificate of Compliance and Business License) by June 1, 2025.
 If these final regulatory steps are not completed, the STR would be operating in violation of the city code and would be subject to enforcement action which may include fines and revocation of the CUP if granted.